avierstr/amplicon_sorter/README.md

 - 10000 reads (`--maxreads`) on 12 cores takes several hours to finish.

 ### Todo:
-- fasta files as input
+- random selection of part of input sequences
-- fastq files as output
 - options to create read length histogram only
 - option to filter to gene groups only and later start from there to play with the `--similar_species` option

+### Release notes:
+2020/3/5:
+- fasta or fastq files as input (autodetect)
+- fastq files as output option (when input is fastq)